Frank Gehry: Philanthropy

 In 2014, Gehry co-founded Turnaround Arts: California, a 501(c)(3) nonprofit that expands access to the arts in under-resourced public elementary and middle schools across California.
-In addition to serving as a board member for the organization, Gehry has served as a visiting artist with students.
-He also serves on the leadership council of the New York Stem Cell Foundation.
+In addition to serving as a board member for the organization, Gehry served as a visiting artist with students.
+He also served on the leadership council of the New York Stem Cell Foundation.

-Gehry has also donated his time to design projects pro-bono.
-In 2014, he began pro-bono work with the L.A.
+Gehry also donated his time to design projects pro bono.
+In 2014, he began pro bono work with the L.A.
 River Revitalization Corp., a nonprofit group founded by the city, to develop the LA River Master Plan.
-In 2015, he unveiled his design, for which he waved his design fee, for the Children's Institute in Watts, an LA-based social services organization that provides services to families who have experienced violence and poverty.
-The Youth Orchestra Los Angeles (YOLA), which is an educational center and performance space that provides free instruments, music training, and academic support to students from disadvantaged neighborhoods, was also designed pro-bono by Gehry and was completed in 2021.
+In 2015, he unveiled his design, for which he waived his design fee, for the Children's Institute in Watts, an LA-based social services organization that provides services to families who have experienced violence and poverty.
+The Youth Orchestra Los Angeles (YOLA), which is an educational center and performance space that provides free instruments, music training, and academic support to students from disadvantaged neighborhoods, was also designed pro bono by Gehry and was completed in 2021.

+Legacy

+Gehry is considered one of the most influential figures in American architecture, and one of the most influential architects in the 20th century.
+The Guardian, in their obituary, called Gehry "the most recognizable American architect since Frank Lloyd Wright", and stated that he "influenced the course of world architecture at least twice" with "his informal ad hoc aesthetic" in the 1970s and his use of computers in the 1990s.
+He was called a "Titan of Architecture" by The New York Times in their obituary of him and was credited for designing some of the world's most recognizable buildings.
+The Los Angeles Times described Gehry as an architect who "transformed Los Angeles' urban landscape".
+After his death, Mark Carney, the Prime Minister of Canada, said that "his unmistakable vision lives on in iconic buildings around the world."

+Gehry was said to have been one of the first architects to "grasp the liberating potential of computer design".
+He was also the progenitor of the "Bilbao effect", referring to a museum that he built which revitalized the economy of the city of Bilbao.
+The BBC noted that Gehry's redesign of his own Santa Monica home using chain-link fencing, plywood and corrugated steel materials is what "built his daring reputation".